I originally published this post in 2019 but felt the need to update it this week as it continues to be a question I get pretty often!

 “Can you recommend a good way to print the picture studies?”

 I see this question a lot.
-Usually it comes in email form and follows a thank you for the picture study print files and/or Picture Study Aids.
-It’s nice to live in a day and age where we can find art on the internet and have it in a handy format for printing….but how exactly do we go about actually printing it?
+Usually, it comes in email form and follows a thank you for the picture study print files or Picture Study Aids.
+It’s nice to live in a day and age where we can find art on the internet and have it in a handy format for printing, but how exactly do we go about actually printing it?

-I’m going to share a few resources today that I’ve used to print picture study art both from my own experience as well as others I’ve seen recommended as well.
-Hopefully by the end of this post, you’ll have a good source for including high-quality prints in your own picture study time!
+Today I’m sharing a few tips on how to print picture study art both from my own experience as well as other options that I’ve seen recommended.
+Hopefully, by the end of this post, you’ll have a good source for including high-quality prints in your own picture study time!

 Online and Office Supply Store Printing

-I’m grouping online services and office supply stores together as you can often upload your files through office supply store websites and then pick up the prints in your local store, depending on the size of the file.
-For your local store, you may also be able put the files on a thumb drive and bring that in – whichever is easiest for you!
+I’m grouping online services and office supply stores together as you can often upload your files through office supply store websites and then pick up the prints in your local store.
+For your local store, you may also be able to put the files on a thumb drive and bring that in – whichever is easiest for you!

 The process here is usually pretty straightforward.
-You choose “Document Printing” or “Copies” or some variation of that and upload your file, then make your paper/ink/finishing selections.
+You choose “Document Printing” or “Copies” or some variation of that and upload your file before making your paper/ink/finishing selections.
 A good rule of thumb is to get heavier paper (see below), color, one-sided, and matte or, if possible, silk cover or coated.
-I don’t recommend laminating (which I’ve done in the past) as it adds a gloss that can sometimes make it difficult to actually see the art (also see below).
-If it’s a local store with pickup, they’ll email you when your order is ready.
+I don’t recommend laminating (which I’ve done in the past) or glossy paper as it adds a reflection to the print that can sometimes make it difficult to actually see the art (also see below).
+If it’s a local store with pickup, they’ll email you when your order is ready, sometimes the same day.

 - Unless you’re displaying your print on a wall by itself, I don’t think you need to go larger than 8.5×11 (or A4).
-I think picture study is more immersive for each student when they have their own copy of the piece that they can hold in their hands to look at, so 8.5×11 paper is ideal.
+I believe picture study is more immersive for each student when they have their own copy of the piece that they can hold in their hands while they look at it, so 8.5×11 paper is ideal.

 - Don’t print on glossy paper.
-Many printing services offer printing options on glossy paper for photographs and some people alos use it for picture study art, but I don’t think this is the way to go for prints as glossy paper reflects light so the prints may be difficult to see, and fingerprints will definitely be a problem (if that sort of thing bothers you :)).
-Matte or semi-matte paper works well for picture studies, but coated is even better, though most printing services do not offer this option.
+Many printing services offer glossy paper for photographs and some people alos use it for picture study art, but I don’t recommend this option.
+Glossy, and even semi-glossy, paper reflects light, so the art may be difficult to see, and fingerprints might be a problem (if that sort of thing bothers you 🙂).
+Matte or semi-matte paper works well for picture study art, but coated is even better, though most printing services do not offer this option.

-- Staples ($3.41 per set plus tax) – Upload different file types (including PDF and JPG) at a max of 50 MB.
+- Staples – Choose the “Professional Print” option.
+You can upload different file types (including PDF and JPG).
 They also offer same-day pickup in some cases.
-(Also get 4% cash back from eBates!)
+(Also, get 5% cashback from Rakuten!)

-- Office Depot/Office Max ($3.24 per set plus tax) – Upload different file types (including PDF and JPG).
-No sizes mentioned and I was able to upload a 56 MB file with no problems.
+- Office Depot/Office Max – You can upload different file types (including PDF and JPG).
 They also offer same-day pickup in some cases.
-(Also get 2.5% cash back from eBates!)
+(Also, get 4% cashback from Rakuten!)

-- The UPS Store ($4.50 per set plus tax) – Upload different file types (including PDF and JPG) at a max of 150 MB.
+- The UPS Store – Choose “Copies and Quick Prints.”
+You can upload different file types (including PDF and JPG).

-- Shutterfly – Many homeschoolers have used Shutterfly to make photobooks of their year’s prints.
+- Shutterfly – Many homeschoolers have used Shutterfly to make photobooks of their current year’s prints.
 This is an option if you don’t mind having them bound.
-(Also get 1% cash back from eBates!)
+(Also, get 1% cashback from Rakuten!)

 Print At Home

 A more economical option is most likely to print your own picture studies at home.
-Obviously I can’t cover the full range of printers here, but I can share what I use as well as offer a few tips that could be used for any printer.
+I can’t cover the full range of printers here, but I can share what I use and offer a few tips that could be used for any printer.

-I own an Epson ET-3700 and I can not sing the praises of this printer enough.
-I started using Epson large-format printers in college when I was taking a digital photography class and I’ve been hooked on the brand ever since.
-This is an eco-tank model, which means that instead of buying cartridges, I buy bottles that are the same price as the cartridges and use those to fill the ink tanks.
+Since 2017, I’ve owned an Epson ET-3700, and I can not sing the praises of this printer enough.
+I started using Epson large-format printers in college when I took a digital photography class, and I’ve been hooked on the brand ever since.
+This is an EcoTank model, which means that instead of buying cartridges, I buy bottles that are the same price as the cartridges and use those to fill the ink tanks.
 I do a LOT of printing.
-I use my printer for school, for my business, for co-op, for random creativity…really for everything and I go through a LOT of ink.
-Whereas before when I was buying ink cartridges usually once a month, I have only had to fill the tanks ONCE in the year-and-a-half that I’ve had this printer.
-It also came with an extra set of ink bottles, so I have not had to buy ink in over a year-and-a-half.
+I use my printer for school, my business, and random creativity…really for everything, and I go through a LOT of ink.
+Whereas before, when I was buying ink cartridges, usually once a month, I have had to fill the tanks only a few times in the four years that I’ve had this printer.

-It’s pricey for a printer, but the print quality is fantastic, you can use Epson’s specialty papers (more on that later), and deals on it or similar models can definitely be found.
-For instance, when we bought ours, Best Buy was running a promotion where you could trade in an old Epson printer for $100 off the purchase of a new EcoTank printer.
-Costco also has other EcoTank models, including one for $180.
+It’s pricey for a printer, but the print quality is fantastic, you can use Epson’s specialty papers (more on that later), and deals on it or similar models are not hard to find.
+For instance, when we bought ours, Best Buy was running a promotion where you could trade in an old Epson printer for $100 off the purchase of a new EcoTank printer (it’s $50 now).
+Costco usually also offers EcoTank models, including one right now for $250.

-You could also print on a generic cardstock, but I’ve had mixed results with this, particularly for darker paintings as the ink basically just soaks into this kind of paper and makes everything even darker and not as clear.
+You could also print on a generic cardstock, but I’ve had mixed results with this.
+Particularly for darker paintings, the ink essentially soaks into this kind of paper and makes everything even darker and not as clear.

-When you print, obviously use the highest quality settings possible appropriate to the paper you’re using (eg. matte vs. semi-gloss) and let each sheet dry well before you take it off the printer or put through another print job.
+When you print, obviously use the highest quality settings possible appropriate to the paper you’re using (e.g., matte vs. semi-gloss) and let each sheet dry well before you take it off the printer or send another job to the printer.

 Websites that Sell Print Sets

-- Riverbend Press – Riverbend Press, the same place that offers The Cloud of Witness, also offers artist prints and some of them also include articles from the PNEU that discuss those specific works of art.
-They include six pieces at $8 (or $5 for smaller sizes), plus $7 flat-rate shipping.
+- Riverbend Press – Riverbend Press, the same place that offers The Cloud of Witness, also sells artist prints.
+They offer six pieces at $8 (or $5 for smaller sizes), plus $7 flat-rate shipping.

-And finally, another option that I know many homeschool moms used before the advent of the internet was finding wall calendars for specific artists or movements, or large-format art books and picking pieces to study from those.
-These can often be found in the bargain section at Barnes and Noble or through used book sites (bookfinder.com is an excellent way to search most of them at the same time!).
-Often, when I’m working on a Picture Study Aid and find a book from the library that I need longer than I’m allowed to borrow, I’ll buy a used copy and the prices are generally pretty reasonable.
+Two options I know that many homeschool moms used before the advent of the internet was finding wall calendars for specific artists or movements, or large-format art books and picking pieces to study from those.
+The books can often be found in the bargain section at Barnes and Noble or through used book sites (bookfinder.com is an excellent way to search most of them simultaneously!).
+Often, when I’m working on a Picture Study Aid and find a book from the library that I need longer than my checkout time allows, I’ll buy a used copy, and the prices are generally pretty reasonable.

-Another option is also old textbooks as they are usually very high-quality, contain many different options from which to choose, and can be very affordable as, in my experience, college professors like to make you buy newly-published, $150 art history books every semester that they’ll have to sell back later, which means someone else gets a deal. 😉
+Finally, another option can be old textbooks as they are usually very high-quality, contain many different options from which to choose, and can be very affordable.
+In my experience, college professors like to make their students buy newly-published, $150 art history books every semester that they’ll have to sell back later, which means someone else gets a deal. 😉

 So there are a few tips, but let me know if I’ve missed anything!
-What is your favorite source for picture study prints?
+What is your favorite source for picture study art?